-This year’s six flocks of broiler (meat) chickens will help to regenerate 1.35 hectares (3.35 acres) of soil and generate approximately 7 cubic meters of compost from their time in their brooder.
+This year’s six flocks of broiler (meat) chickens will help to regenerate 1.35 hectares (3.35 acres) of soil and then generate approximately 7 cubic meters of compost from their time in their brooder.

-Specifically your chickens, if you were to subscribe to 12 chickens a season, will scratch, aerate, feed upon, fertilize, and reclaim 67 square meters (721 sq. ft.) of land, and generate 46,667 cubic centimeters of compost, which is further redistributed as fertilizer.
+Specifically your chickens, if you were to subscribe to 12 chickens a season, will scratch, aerate, feed upon, fertilize, and reclaim 67 square meters (721 sq. ft.) of land and generate 46,667 cubic centimeters of compost, which is further redistributed as fertilizer.